-Тор SA Objective Topics (See SA Framework) Score Supporting Information Residual Score Timing Uncertainty Mitigation: Incorporate green infrastructure into development design.
+Тор SA Objective Topics (See SA Score Framework) Supporting Information Timing Uncertainty Mitigation: Incorporate green infrastructure into development design.
 As this is a large greenfield site, a significant amount will be needed to offset potential adverse effects, which should be determined through site-level assessment.
-Pursue the lowest achievable carbon footprint for the site and encouraging the exporting of renewable energy to the Grid, and linking into or combining with other developments to implement communal or district energy schemes (cooling, heating and/or power).
-Air Quality Air Quality Key reason: Site has potential to moderately increase emissions to air.
-13 - Mitigation: Encourage the use of sustainable transport and increase sustainable transport provisions/ opportunities in the local area and to key services/ amenities.
-0 N/A Waste and resources Key reason: Site is a large greenfield site (>0.4 ha).
+Pursue the lowest achievable carbon footprint for the site and encouraging the exporting of renewable energy to the Grid, and linking into or combining with other developments to implement communal or district energy schemes (cooling, heating and/or power). · Quality Key reason: Site has potential to moderately increase emissions to air.
+13 Air Quality Mitigation: Encourage the use of sustainable transport and increase sustainable transport provisions/ opportunities in the local area and to key services/ amenities.
+0 N/A M Key reason: Site is a large greenfield site (>0.4 ha).
 Site increases demand and use of raw materials.
-14 - Mitigation: Promote the use of recycled/ reused materials in order to decrease the demand on raw materials during construction and provide on-site waste separation facilities wherever possible.
+14 Waste and resources Mitigation: Promote the use of recycled/ reused materials in order to decrease the demand on raw materials during construction and provide on-site waste separation facilities wherever possible.
 0 S- LT L